For most, if not all deaf and hard of hearing people, social events can be an awkward one and a difficult one at the same time.

 How to Communicate With a Deaf Person?

-14 Simple Tips to Help You and the d/Deaf and Hard of Hearing People
+14 Simple Tips to Help You and the deaf and Hard of Hearing People

 For example, simple things like make sure that you are in area with good lighting so that you can lip read, make sure that you are facing that person.